grantminer/comparch-fa21/01_game_of_life/README.md

 Once it works, you can run `make test_main` to see a simulation of the full grid!

+***Note***: We ran into an issue where we interpreted state_0 as the current state of the cell, creating problems when running test_main, but not when running test_conway_cell.
+We should be more clear about documentation in the future to know for certain what the variables refer to

 See if you can follow the examples in `main.sv` to change your initial conditions.
 If you change N you can simulate larger and larger grids!
 I put a fun `pulsar` example in for `N == 15`.

+***Note:*** Getting interesting, persistent patterns might be helped by creating an infinite looping grid.
+The logic would be significantly more complicated, but wrapping around the edges to each other would generate much more interesting behavior.

 ## 3. Flashing the FPGA
 Ask the instructor for an FPGA and stub USB cable.
 The micro-usb connector on the FPGA is very fragile - *avoid plugging and unplugging directly into that!* Instead unplug and replug from the extension cable when power on and off.